Elite Forces of Malaysia: Water Rescue Unit

-The Water Rescue Unit (WRU), or Pasukan Penyelamat Di Air (PPDA) in Malay, is a specialised team within FRDM, trained in scuba diving and small boat navigation.
-The unit focuses on underwater search and recovery as well as surface water rescue operations.
-Established in 1987, the WRU holds the distinction of being FRDM's first special rescue unit.

-Initially, the WRU operated as two separate entities: the FRDM Scuba Unit (Unit Scuba Bomba) and the FRDM Special Boat Helmsman (Jurumudi Khas Bomba).
-These teams were consolidated into a single unit in 2006, enhancing operational efficiency and broadening their capabilities.

-Today, WRU firefighters are deployed at major fire stations nationwide.
-In addition to supporting FRDM water-related rescue and recovery operations, they often assist other government agencies, such as the Royal Malaysia Police, in missions involving the retrieval of bodies, vehicles, and debris from lakes, rivers, and seas.

-The WRU is comparable to international counterparts like the New York City Fire Department's (FDNY) Marine Division and Tokyo Fire Department's Marine Rescue Team.
+The Water Rescue Unit (abbr.: WRU; Pasukan Penyelamat Di Air — PPDA) was established in 1987 as the department's first specialised wing.
+It focuses on underwater search and recovery (SAR) and surface water operations.
+Historically, these duties were split between the FRDM Scuba Unit (Unit Scuba Bomba) and the FRDM Special Boat Helmsman team (Jurumudi Khas Bomba) until they merged in 2006 to streamline command.
+WRU divers and helmsman are currently attached to major fire stations across Malaysia and frequently assist the Royal Malaysia Police in retrieving evidence or casualties from inland and coastal waters.
+The unit's speciality and roles make them comparable to international counterparts like the New York City Fire Department's (FDNY) Marine Division and Tokyo Fire Department's Marine Rescue Team.